theshubhamy/travelbookingapi/README.md

 - Use `/api/v1/tours` to get a list of available tours and packages.
 - Use `/api/v1/tours/{tourId}` to get details for a specific tour/package.
 - Use `/api/v1/tours/{tourId}/bookings` to create a booking for a tour.

-### Payment

-- Use `/api/v1/payment/checkout` to initiate the payment process for a booking.
-- Use `/api/v1/payment/webhooks` to handle payment gateway callbacks.

 ### Reviews and Ratings